Poulin-Research-Group/heat-2D/README.md

 solving the heat equation using python, fortran77 and fortran90

 ## running the code
-before the code is run, the Fortran code must be compiled using f2py, and the fjp_helpers must be either installed on your computer or put into the directory.
+before the code is run, the Fortran code must be compiled using f2py.

 ### compiling